467-Team1/SimBot/README.md

 1. Reflash the `*.uf2` file into Mbot.

-2. Open three separate terminals.
+2. Open three separate terminals - *MBot*

 In Terminal 1:
 - Navigate to the `teleop_gesture/python/` directory: